vincurekf/_stool/README.md

 ## Changelog

+**v1.0.7**
+- Fixed icon load on https sites with invalid certificate

 **v1.0.6**
 - Updated posts widget setting styles
 - Option to keep track of displayed posts to ignore them in widget automatically